With his star status secure at CNN, Chris Cuomo skirts controversy again

 Meanwhile, CNN may have reasoned that Cuomo’s ethical lapse might not trouble those who’ve been tuning in to watch him.

 “Cable news — especially the evening lineup — is beset more and more by partisan cheerleading,” said Bill Grueskin, a professor at Columbia Journalism School.
-While most journalists are troubled by such a blurring of lines, Grueskin noted that audiences may not be so finicky: “Perhaps once viewers become comfortable with their network of choice, they care less about these conflicts.”
+Although most journalists are troubled by such a blurring of lines, Grueskin noted that audiences may not be so finicky: “Perhaps once viewers become comfortable with their network of choice, they care less about these conflicts.”